What is PPC and How to Run a Successful Ad Campaign?

 When a user searches for any of those keywords, the search engine displays an advertisement at the top or bottom side of its results page:

-There are several different types of PPC advertising models:
+Different types of PPC advertising models

 1. CPC (Cost Per Click)

 With CPC, advertisers pay each time someone clicks on their ad.
 With this model, you only pay for the traffic actually delivering results.